signature-opensource/CK-DeviceModel/README.md

   }
 ```

 - The device itself.
-This is a minimal definition without any Command nor event but that keeps the configuration and handles the reconfiguration.
+This is a minimal definition without any Command nor event.
+It keeps the configuration and handles reconfiguration.

 ```csharp
   public class Camera : Device<CameraConfiguration>